alirestum/testproject/readme.md

 Azure cloud.

 If you choose h2 setting, then the application will use an in-memory DB instance, which is automatically populated during the startup process.
+This is the faster option.
 Watch for this message:

 `2020-06-02 23:17:44.253   h.r.testProject.config.H2DbConfig        : Test data loaded into DB!`